Mac.Robertson Girls' High School: Enrolment and structure

-The school operates in a two sub-school structure.
 The middle school caters for students in years 9 and 10, whilst the senior school caters for students in years 11 and 12.
-The school's enrolment across all four-year levels totals to approximately 950 to 980 students every year.
-The number of students taught at the school has increased over the last few years.
-In and prior to 2018, 225 students were admitted into year 9, with an extra class of 25 added in year 10.
-In 2019, the number of students in year 9 was changed to 250, with only a small number of students added in year 10 to bring the cohort back to 250 students after some left.
+The school's enrolment is approximately 950 to 980 students every year.
+Prior to 2019, 225 students were admitted into year 9, with an extra class of 25 added in year 10.
+In 2019, the number of students in year 9 was changed to 250, with only a small number of students added in year 10 to bring the cohort back to 250 students.
 In 2020, a quota of 300 year 9 students were selected for enrolment every year through the year 8 entrance examination.
-The size of the year 10-12 cohorts vary slightly each year, totalling between 230 and 260 students each year, including the intake of few students into Year 11.
+The size of the year 10-12 cohorts vary between 230 and 260 students each year.

 Subjects

 In Year nine, students take core subjects including Maths, Foreign Language, English, Science, Physical Education and School Singing.
 Students with Geography and History alternating per semester.
 Students are also required to take two electives.

 Year ten students take Mathematics, Foreign Language, and choose an English elective, P.E elective, Humanities elective, Science elective, Arts/Technology elective and/or an uncatergorised elective.
 Many electives are also available as VCE 1/2 subjects.
 Students must also continue education of a foreign language either in school or as an external subject.
 If a student chooses to learn language externally, they must choose an extra elective to study at school.

 Year eleven students may choose to study either VCE or IB.
 VCE students are required to take six year-long VCE/VET subjects, that may consist of maximum two 3/4 subjects.

 Year twelve students typically study four to six 3/4 subjects.
 Students usually cannot study more than a total of six 3/4 subjects across their VCE journey.